RevHero/RevHero/README.md

  - Register in the "http://ipinfodb.com/" to get the API key
  - Add your API key under "IP_TRACK_INFO"

-Configure Apache server to run the app by editing the virtual host or point apache to run the app on 80 port
+Configure Apache server to run the app by editing the virtual host or point Apache to run the app on 80 port